124_Financing-indiv.jpg

 An RIO, on the other hand, does requires you to make regular monthly repayments, just like a standard mortgage, and your interest is distributed within these payments.

-This means your repayments will be generally lower than other mortgage types.
+This means your mortgage repayment plan will be generally lower than other mortgage types.
 In addition, your interest rate is fixed and won’t increase over time.

 Another key difference is the application process for interest only mortgages in retirement.